Information Science

 Advanced Placement

 The department grants 3 points for a score of 4 or 5 on the AP Computer Science A exam, along with an exemption from COMS W1004 Introduction to Computer Science and Programming in Java.
-However, we recommend that you take COMS W1004 before taking COMS W3134/W3137 Data Structures.
+However, we recommend that you take COMS W1004 before taking COMS W3134/W3137 Data Structures if you received a score of 4 or have not programmed in Java recently.

 Laboratory Facilities